Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Additional details on experimental methodology

 \begin{lemma}[\cite{zheng2018dags}] A matrix $W \in \RR^{d \times d}$ is a DAG if and only if

 where $\circ$ is the matrix Hadamard product and $\exp$ is the matrix exponential.
 Moreover, $\calR$ has gradient

 \end{lemma}

 Therefore, we add $\calR_{NOTEARS}(W) = \text{tr}\exp (W_0 \circ W_0) - d$ as a regularization to our loss function.
 As in prior works, we could also consider the augmented Lagrangian formulation however it leads to additional training complexity.
-There have been some follow-up works to NOTEARS such as \cite{yu2019dag} (see \cite{bello2022dagma} for an overview).
+There have been several follow-up works to NOTEARS such as \cite{yu2019dag} (see \cite{bello2022dagma} for an overview) that suggest different regularization schemes.
 We leave exploring such alternatives to future work.